godotengine/godot-docs/classes/class_theme.rst

 | *Getter*  | get_default_base_scale()      |
 +-----------+-------------------------------+

-The default base scale factor of this ``Theme`` resource.
-Used by some controls to scale their visual properties based on a global scale factor.
+The default base scale factor of this theme resource.
+Used by some controls to scale their visual properties based on the global scale factor.
 If this value is set to ``0.0``, the global scale factor is used.

 Use :ref:`has_default_base_scale<class_Theme_method_has_default_base_scale>` to check if this value is valid.